 5. Explore the complex of Wawel Hill: Castles & Cathedrals

-Perched atop Wawel hill, the castle complex boasts a mix of architectural styles, including Gothic, Renaissance, and Romanesque, and features a number of attractions.
+Perched atop Wawel hill, the castle complex boasts a mix of architectural styles.
+This includes Gothic, Renaissance, and Romanesque, and features a number of attractions.
 Make sure to visit the Crown Treasury and Armory that holds the Polish Crown Jewels, royal regalia, and a vast collection of weaponry.

 The star attraction however, is Wawel Cathedral home to Sigismund’s Chapel, Zygmunt Bell, intricate tapestries, and numerous royal tombs.